Grammar: Advanced Punctuation

-An independent clause3 is a complete sentence.
-You can use a semicolon to connect two independent clauses that are very closely related in idea, without using a conjunction like 'and' or 'but'.
+You can use a semicolon to connect two complete sentences (independent clauses) that are very closely related in idea, without using a word like 'and' or 'but'.

 Using a semicolon here shows that the exhaustion is a direct result of the long journey.
-It creates a stronger link than two separate sentences.
+It creates a stronger link.

 Use 2: Separating Items in a Complex List

-A very common and effective use of the semicolon is before a transitional expression5 (like however, therefore, for example, in fact) that links two independent clauses.
+A very common and effective use is before a transitional expression (like however, therefore, for example) that links two complete sentences.

 Choose the correctly punctuated sentence.